Thermodynamic nature of black holes in coexistence region: Conclusions

 Our findings suggest that the ratio $\epsilon$ plays a crucial role in the study of coexisting physics.
 By utilizing this parameter, we obtained, for the first time, an analytical parameterized form for the coexisting saturated liquid and gas phases.
 This shall greatly improve the fitting formula given by Ref. \cite{Johnston}.
 Consequently, all other properties of the VdW fluid can be analyzed analytically without any approximation.
 For the $d$-dimensional charged AdS black holes, the analytical parameterized form of the coexistence curve was also obtained.
 By performing the general calculations, we demonstrated that the ratio $\epsilon$ can serve as an order parameter for characterizing the liquid-gas phase transition or the small-large black hole phase transition.
 This conclusion is further supported by the results of the VdW fluid and charged AdS black holes.

 Employing with the lever rule, we introduced another parameter, $x$, which measures the ratio of the small black hole molecule number to the total molecule number.
-Our result indicates that a black hole state within the coexistence region can be uniquely determined by the ratios $\epsilon$ and $x$, thereby providing an effective equation of state.
+Our result indicates that a black hole state within the coexistence region can be uniquely determined by the ratios $\epsilon$ and $x$, thereby providing an effective EoS.
 This approach offers insight into the coexistent physics that has been neglected in previous studies.

-While our study is limited to the VdW type phase transition, the approach we have developed can be generalized to the local analysis of other phase diagrams where the first-order phase transition begins or ends at a critical point, representing a second-order phase transition.
+While our study is limited to the VdW type phase transition, the approach we have developed can be generalized to the local analysis of other phase structures near the critical point, representing a second-order phase transition.
 Actually, this feature is quite prevalent in black hole chemistry.

+On the other hand, although we gave an effective EoS in the coexistence region, several issues are still not resolved.
+For examples, the first law still remains to be established and the free energy corresponding to the effective EoS is still unclear.
+We expect to address these issues in future study.

 In conclusion, we have developed a general analytical approach to gain insight into the coexistent physics.
-The effective equation of state represented by the two ratio parameters can be used to test other underlying properties.
+The effective EoS represented by the two ratio parameters can be used to test other underlying properties.